By guest blogger Kelly Meeker, Community Manager, OpenSesame

 Clearly content curation, communities of practice, and continuous learning processes are rapidly redefining learning at its core.
 As we apply these new tools and techniques, we’ll all benefit from sharing lessons learned.
 We invite you to offer feedback and suggestions here, and we look forward to discussing these concepts with you in the future, whenever our paths cross at industry association events and online forums.

-Editorial Note: For more learning content insights, visit the OpenSesame blog, or email Kelly Meeker at email@example.com.
-And for additional information about how cloud-based technology can make enterprise learning more accessible and effective, contact us at Expertus firstname.lastname@example.org.
+Editorial Note: Thanks to our guest author, Kelly Meeker, Community Manager at OpenSesame.
+To contact Kelly directly, email her at firstname.lastname@example.org.
+And for additional information about how our next-generation cloud LMS platform makes enterprise learning more accessible and effective, contact us at Expertus email@example.com.